 The predominant misconception regarding consent in our culture is the idea that consent is about saying “no.” Remember our woman being assaulted in the dark alley?
 How do we know she is being assaulted?
 She is yelling, trying to escape, and fighting back.
 When we are presented with this scenario repeatedly, we come to believe that there must be some sort of resistance, either verbal or physical, in order for something to fall under the umbrella of sexual assault.
 Nothing could be further from the truth.
 Consent is not about saying “no.” Consent is about saying “yes.”
 This actually really simplifies things if you think about it.
 Rather than having a dozen questions regarding if, how much, and how long a person resisted; there is only one question that needs to be asked: “Did the person consent?”
 Consent must be given.
 It must be un-coerced.
 It must be sober.
 Consent for one activity (e.g., holding hands) does not suffice as consent for another activity (e.g., kissing).
 Your relationship status with a person does not act as consent for sexual activity with that person.
 For example, being married to someone does not automatically mean you have consent to have sex with that person.
 Finally, it is the responsibility of the person initiating the activity to obtain consent for that activity.
 Let’s look to a few of our fairytale friends for examples.

 Two obvious examples of issues with consent can be found in Snow White and the Seven Dwarfs and Sleeping Beauty.
 Both princesses are awakened from a spell by a kiss.
 In these movies the kiss is portrayed as being the very romantic climax of the story.
 And within the context of the story this line of thinking is pretty logical: “There is a princess under an evil spell, obviously she wants me to kiss her in order to save her from said spell.”
-However, this line of thinking does not translate into say, a party on a college campus: “There is a girl passed out on the couch.
-Obviously, she wants me to kiss her so that we can live happily ever after.”
+However, this line of thinking does not translate into say, a party on a college campus: “There is a person passed out on the couch.
+Obviously, they want me to kiss them so that we can live happily ever after.”

 This idea of consent also shows up in Ariel’s story: The Little Mermaid.
 Here we have a character who has literally lost her voice and there is an entire song of the film devoted to all of the reasons why Prince Eric should kiss her.
 There are even videos showing how creepy this song sounds when sung in a minor chord.
 This is not to say that there are no situations in which nonverbal cues can be used as consent.
 But once again, this complicates things.
 Nonverbal cues can easily be misinterpreted.
 Also, in Ariel’s story, I think it is important to point out that it is outside pressure from characters other than Ariel that are encouraging Prince Eric to kiss her.
 This is another common theme in sexual assault.
 Even if Ariel does want to kiss Eric, the situation makes it nearly impossible for him to be certain that she does.

 Also, the “Once Upon a Dream” scene from Sleeping Beauty provides another example of issues with consent.
 Prince Phillip is watching Aurora while she sings in the woods.
 He then comes out, surprises her, and grabs her hand repeatedly.
 Aurora is startled by him at first.
 Then she continually pulls her hand away from his as she tries to walk away.
 As a child, I loved this scene.
 They’re outside singing beautiful music surrounded by woodland creatures and they fall in love.
 As an adult, I want to shout at my screen “dude, let go of the woman’s hand!
-Oh wait, now they’re in love…” This scene taps into an important myth regarding consent: if at first you don’t succeed, pressure the person until he/she gives in.
+Oh wait, now they’re in love…” This scene taps into an important myth regarding consent: if at first you don’t succeed, pressure the person until he/she/they give in.
 This is not obtaining consent.
 It is coercion.
 Remember, consent must be given freely without being pressured or coerced.
+This wraps up our discussion of consent.
+Next time, we will take an in-depth look into victim-blaming.

 References and Resources